hemidactylus/katasandbox/repair-improvements/step3.md

 We have applied some mutations to the data on a table with one node down (and taken extra care to prevent other Cassandra self-healing mechanisms).
-At this point the SSTables on the two nodes are in disagreement: Node1 "thinks" there are ten rows, Node2 "thinks" there are 112.
+At this point the SSTables on the two nodes are in disagreement: Node1 "thinks" there are ten rows, Node2 still "thinks" there are 112.

 _NOTE:_ We avoid checking this with explicit queries since they would likely trigger the mechanism known as "read repair", designed to restore data consistency